 With a national shortage of paramedic certified individuals impacting emergency response agencies across the country, local fire agencies banded together and formed a partnership with the Regional Emergency Medical Service Authority, REMSA, to train their existing fire personnel to the level of Paramedic.
 For some agencies, providing Advanced Life Support via paramedic certified firefighters has been a long-established standard of care.
 For others, like the Cities of Reno and Sparks, the concept is somewhat new.
 REMSA has been providing the bulk of advanced life support care in the Washoe County area for over 30 years.
-Local jurisdictions like Carson City Fire Department and East Fork Fire Protection District have been the sole source providers of advanced life support for well over thirty years in their respective jurisdictions.
+Local jurisdictions like Carson City Fire Department and East Fork Fire Protection District have been the sole source providers of advanced life support for well over 30 years in their respective jurisdictions.

 Paramedic training is a full one-year commitment.
 The education is very intense and demanding, with classroom, clinical, and internship requirements.
 Past practice has been to hire individuals who already have the appropriate paramedic level certification; however, due to a shortage of certified applicants, many organizations have struggled to find the necessary numbers of paramedic personnel to fill their ranks.